 Investment management fees are costs directly attributable to the external management of the assets.
 All fees incurred on the management of investments are recorded as an investment expense.
-This policy has been updated to be in line with Canadian Accounting Standards for Pension Plans.
 Investment expenses are disclosed in Note 7.

 f) Revenues and Expenses

 Revenues and expenses are recorded on an accrual basis in the period in which the transaction or event that gave rise to the revenue or expense occurred.